Faculty

 E-mail: powellro@marshall.edu

 Robert Powell, PhD, is an Associate Professor and Graduate Coordinator within the Department of Exercise Science.
 Dr. Powell also serves as Director of the Diabetes and Cardiometabolic Exercise Center located on Marshall’s Campus.
 In addition to these roles, he is the Lead Exercise Physiologist with Diabetes Training Camp™ where he helps adult and teen individuals with Type 1 and Type 2 diabetes effectively manage their blood sugar and insulin levels to achieve their fitness and sport goals (ranging from walking programs, competitive team sports and Ironman triathlons).
 Prior to his academic position at Marshall, he spent 11 years the University of Pittsburgh Diabetes Institute.
-There, he was involved in both clinical and community based research programs throughout southwestern Pennsylvania relating to diabetes, obesity and physical activity.
+There, he was involved in both clinical and community-based research programs throughout southwestern Pennsylvania relating to diabetes, obesity and physical activity.
 In 2012, Dr. Powell became one of very few exercise physiologists throughout the country to obtain the Certified Diabetes Educator (CDE) credential (now Certified Diabetes Care and Education Specialist (CDCES)) and began working in the primary care settings as a diabetes specialist.
 He received both his PhD and M.S. in Exercise Physiology from the University of Pittsburgh and obtained his B.S in Health Science from Slippery Rock University.
 Dr. Powell also holds the American College of Sports Medicine- Clinical Exercise Physiologist (CEP) certification and the National Strength and Conditioning Association- Certified Strength and Conditioning Specialist (CSCS) certification.
-His primary research interests involve the therapeutic effects of exercise on diabetes; exercise and management strategies in diabetes and sport performance and fitness and conditioning principles across the lifespan.
+His primary research interests involve the therapeutic effects of exercise on diabetes, exercise and management strategies in diabetes and sport performance and fitness and conditioning principles across the lifespan.

-Brandon Jones, PhD, CSCS
+Brandon Jones, Ph.D., CSCS

-School of Kinesiology, Assistant Professor, Exercise Science
+School of Health and Movement Sciences, Assistant Professor, Exercise Science

 Office Location: HC 2015, on the C Level of the Henderson Center